SpacingBat3/WebCord/docs/FAQ.md

 I don't find it a perfect software, I think it is the best for me currently as for the web-based software development – it is designed to be secure while connecting to the internet sites, unlike some other solutions.
-It is also the only sollution that I've found to support the ARM devices.
-Electron is an easy sollution for the begginers that just can't develop each app for each platform and maintain it, it is just more time-consuming to maintain the application for multiple platforms because of different libraries used for an GUI interface.
+It is also the only solution that I've found to support the ARM devices.
+Electron is an easy solution for the beginners that just can't develop each app for each platform and maintain it, it is just more time-consuming to maintain the application for multiple platforms because of different libraries used for an GUI interface.
-For instance, if I would like to rewrite WebCord for the GTK3/4 webviews with `node-gtk`, I would have to use different API for Windows since `node-gtk` does not work currently on Windows platforms.
-For people thinking that QT could be a sollution for native implementation, I don't think that QT always integrates well with every theme or can't be easily themed, especially when QT6 does not yet fully support Kvantum themes.
+For instance, if I would like to rewrite WebCord for the GTK3/4 WebView with `node-gtk`, I would have to use different API for Windows since `node-gtk` does not work currently on Windows platforms.
+For people thinking that QT could be a solution for native implementation, I don't think that QT always integrates well with every theme or can be easily themed.

 As of the alternatives that are close to the Electron, the only software that seemed to be promising as of the switching was NW.js, yet it is more designed